julienloizelet/cs-remediation-engine-poc/docs/USER_GUIDE.md

 If there are more than one decision for an IP, remediation with the highest priority will be return.

+The specific remediation `bypass` will always be considered as the lowest priority (there is no need to specify it in this config).

 This setting is not required.
-If you don't set any value, `['ban', 'bypass']` will be used by default.
+If you don't set any value, `['ban']` will be used by default.

-If you set some custom array, be aware to include `bypass` as this specific remediation is mandatory.

 In the example above, priorities can be summarized as `ban > captcha > bypass`.